nautobot/nautobot/SECURITY.md

 If you are unsure of the severity of your report or you feel it should not be publicly disclosed until a fix has been release, you can also email [security@networktocode.com](mailto:security@networktocode.com) with the security details.

-You may encrypt your email with the  of the security response members.
+You may encrypt your email with the GPG keys of the security response members below.
 While accepted, encryption using GPG is NOT mandatory to make a disclosure.

 ## When Should I Report a Vulnerability?